Latent Heat vs. Sensible Heat

 November 14, 2022

-This blog will discuss latent and sensible heat and why they matter for data center environmental control.
+This blog will discuss sensible heat vs latent heat and why they matter for data center environmental control.
 It will also provide helpful tips and best practices for managing heat and related environmental concerns within your facility.

 According to the theory of thermal equilibrium, heat always flows from hotter objects to colder ones.
-Heat can transfer in three ways:
+Sensible and latent heat can transfer in three ways:

 1. Conduction: Conduction occurs when heat from one object passes to another object it is directly touching.
 This transfer stops when both objects reach the same temperature.